Add projects and rules to a connection

 - Change the directions of the synchronizations as required.

 - Run the mfcCopyXRefs.
 Set SourceConnection to the old connection name and TargetConnection to the new one.
-The script will copy the cross references for each implied synchronization set from the common projects connection to the explicit synchronization sets in the type specific projects of the new connection.
+The script copies the cross references for each implied synchronization set from the common projects connection to the explicit synchronization sets in the type specific projects of the new connection.
 For details, see Batch utility scripts.

 - Validate the results by performing spot checks on various cross references.